SecretBin-io/secretbin/README.md

 Unfortunately, I only develop the app.
 I do not host it myself.
 Why?
 I am a developer and not a lawyer.
 Since I operate from the EU, SecretBin would need a privacy policy in order to operate it.
 I don't know how to write one and I can't be bothered to pay someone to do it.

-That being said, it you want to build and host SecretBin yourself, you can.
-Just pull the source code and run it using Deno (see [Getting Started](#getting-started)).
+That being said, it you want to host SecretBin yourself, you can.
+You have to options to host SecretBin yourself:
+- Pull the source code and run it using Deno (see [Build from Source](#build-from-source)).
+- Use the SecretBin container images (see [Run using Docker](#run-using-docker)).

 You can even easily brand SecretBin with a new name if you want.
 SecretBin is licensed under the (MIT License)[https://www.tldrlegal.com/license/mit-license], so do it what you want.
 You might as well sell it if you want.
 I don't care, as long as it is within the license.

 ## Getting Started

-### Building
+### Build from Source

 1. Download and install [Deno](https://deno.com).
 2. Install git e.g. using: